M1sT3R-K1Lr0Y/converged-infrastructure-forensics-model/README.md

 First version of the CIFM (now archived for reference)

 **v1.1RC — April 2026**
-Release Candidate — Submitted for operational validation
+Release Candidate — Submitted for operational validation  (All new citations, submissions, and practitioner references should point to v1.1RC.)

 [Download the full white paper (PDF)](./CIFM_whitepaper_v1_1_RC.pdf)